 As life-threatening peanut allergies are on the rise, we delve into novel forms of detection for trace amounts of peanuts.
+So, how do you test for peanut allergies?

 It is predicted that around 1 in 20 children are now suffering with food allergies in the USA and are responsible for 200,000 trips to the emergency room every year.
 Peanut allergies are the most common of these food allergies and most commonly associated with anaphylaxis, a life-threatening condition that requires immediate attention and treatment.